Miley Cyrus: Recognition

 Throughout her career, Cyrus has received several awards and nominations.
-In 2009, at only 16 years old, she received her first Golden Globe nomination for Best Original Song with the song "I Thought I Lost You" featuring John Travolta for the movie Bolt and in 2025 she was nominated in the same category with the song "Beautiful That Way" for the movie The Last Showgirl.
+In 2009, at only 16 years old, she received her first Golden Globe nomination for Best Original Song with the song "I Thought I Lost You" featuring John Travolta for the movie Bolt, since then she has received two more nominations in the same category, in 2025 with the song "Beautiful That Way" for the movie The Last Showgirl and in 2026 with the song "Dream As One" for the movie Avatar: Fire and Ash.
 She also won the MTV Movie Award for Best Song From A Movie with her song "The Climb" in 2009.
 She received 16 nominations at the World Music Awards in 2014 and 50 Teen Choice Award nominations from 2006 to 2014, making her the most nominated person in the history of the Teen Choice Awards.
-In 2024, she won her first two Grammy Awards at the 66th Annual Grammy Awards and by 2025 she has accumulated 9 nominations.
+In 2024, she won her first two Grammy Awards at the 66th Annual Grammy Awards and by 2026 she has accumulated 10 nominations.